 The College butchershop processes farm grown beef, sheep and pigs and packs ready for kitchen use.
 Students receive instruction in breaking down carcasses, manufacturing small goods and using techniques such as cryovacing and smoking etc.

-POULTRY - Approximately 200 Hyline chickens living in deep litter facilities at the Eco-Shelter, producing eggs for the kitchen.
+POULTRY - Approximately 130 Hyline chickens living in deep litter facilities at the Eco-Shelter and caravan, producing eggs for the kitchen.

 AQUACULTURE - Not in use at the present time.